headforwards-spd/headforwards-website/src/pages/info-pages/working-model.md

     type: image-copy-component
     title: A new approach to software outsourcing
   - content:
-      - text: >-
-          Headforwards has deliberately avoided that out-moded model.
-Instead, it focuses on forming effective teams who stay together long-term and continuously develop new ways to deliver value to the client.

-          Companies can choose to engage Headforwards in one of two ways: as a long-term partner or for a short-term project.
-        type: markdown-component
-    isPostit: false
-    isRightImage: false
-    isTwoColumns: false
-    type: image-copy-component
-    title: Two ways to work with Headforwards
-    image: /uploads/head-7.jpg
-  - content:
-      - text: >-
-          The cloud has made continuous delivery the norm, so many clients are looking for long-term, ongoing and cost-effective support from their outsource partner.

-          For this kind of engagement, Headforwards works with the client to recruit the team, so everyone is confident the right people are on board, and a strong bond forms from the start.
+      - text: "The cloud has made continuous delivery the norm, so many clients are looking for long-term, ongoing and cost-effective support from their outsource partner.\r\n\nFor this kind of engagement, Headforwards works with the client to handpick the perfect team, so everyone is confident the right people are on board from the start."
         type: markdown-component
     isPostit: true
     isRightImage: true